kannibalox/PtpUploader/README.md

 # PtpUploader

-A small uploader for a mildly popular movie site
+A small uploader for a mildly popular movie site.

 ## About

-With the PtpUploader's WebUI you can upload to PTP by specifying a torrent and an IMDb or PTP link.
+With PtpUploader's WebUI you can upload to PTP by specifying a torrent and an IMDb or PTP link.
 The torrent can be a local path, a link to another site, or a literal `.torrent` file.

-There is also an automatic mode built-in that can check announcements from IRC or RSS and upload everything automatically.
+There is also an automatic mode built-in that can check announcements from IRC or RSS and upload everything (semi-)automatically.

+**It is still solely your responsibility to make sure anything you upload has correct information and is allowed under the rules.**

-## Quick start
+## Getting started

 ### Manual

-1. Install required dependencies:
+1. Install required dependencies.
-This is example is for Ubuntu, the exact command/package names may change depending on your distro
+This is example is for Ubuntu, the exact command/package names may change depending on your distro:
 ```bash
 sudo apt install python3 mpv imagemagick mediainfo
 ```
-2. Install the python package
+2. Install the python package:
 ```
 ## Using a dedicated virtualenv is optional but highly recommended
 # sudo apt install python3-venv